Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool has 5 parameters (pagination, sorting, fetchAll) and no output schema, the description is insufficient.
-It does not explain the return format, pagination behavior, or the effect of fetchAll, leaving the agent unaware of how to effectively use the tool.
+Given the presence of 5 parameters and no output schema, the description is adequate but minimal.
+It does not explain return format, pagination behavior, or how fetchAll works, which are relevant for a complete understanding.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.